Gorisek-Bros/docs/beams.md

 | refz[1, 2]? | String | A built-in reference which applies for refz or your defined profile name | A reference to the Z-axis, which beam is based on                   | True     |

 ::: warning
-Beam is always created along the shortest possible path between [x, y, z]1 to [x, y, z]2.
-It isn't possible to create a curved beam.
+Beams are always created along the shortest possible path between [x, y, z]1 to [x, y, z]2.
+It isn't possible to create the curved beams.
 :::

 ### Advanced beams positioning and rotating